Code-Institute-Submissions/milestone2HauntedHousesHunters/README.md

 This site was tested across multiple device screen sizes to ensure compatibility and responsiveness.
 Using Chrome inspect tool.

- go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+The following testing tools have been used:

 Validator for html code
 [https://validator.w3.org/]

 Validator for css code
 [https://jigsaw.w3.org/css-validator/]

+go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 A particularly useful form for describing your testing process is via scenarios, such as: